vkhazin/cloudmigration-courseware/notes.md

 * we are looking for lab/content to reflect Azure or Oracle Cloud (not Amazon Web Services)
 * Also, would it be possible for Vlad to specifically include or call out Test Driven Design (TDD) principles in this training, perhaps in the lab work?
 I can bring a call together with our internal SME on TDD for this if helpful.
 We are looking to incorporate TDD across many of our offerings, even if only in a lightweight way, to influence adoption.

+# Per Cisco:

+* more AWS/Azure oriented probably with some Meraki influences, Google Cloud
+* Private Cloud Solutions
+* Cloud Managed Solutions
+* Hybrid & Public Cloud Solutions
+* All which can include Application Management, Business Performance, Actionable Intelligence & all with a Secure Environment with Software as a Service (Saas) & Platform as a Service (PaaS).

 ## General
   * Make sure to hyperlink your points using ```<a href="..." target="_blank"></a>``` for instructors and students
   * Diagrams better than words, but are more time consuming to produce, make sure not to violate copyrights